rubyforgood/human-essentials/README.md

 ## About

-This application is an inventory management system that is built to address the needs of [Diaper Banks](https://nationaldiaperbanknetwork.org/diaper-need/) as directly and explicitly as possible.
-Diaper Banks maintain inventory, receive donations and other means of intaking diapers (and related supplies), and issue Distributions to community partner organizations.
+This application is an inventory management system that is built to address the needs of [Diaper Banks](https://nationaldiaperbanknetwork.org/diaper-need/) as directly and explicitly as possible, and later adapted to meet the need of other Essentials Banks.
+Essentials Banks maintain inventory, receive donations and other means of intaking human essentials supplies (e.g. diapers, period supplies), and issue Distributions to community partner organizations.
 Like any non-profit, they also need to perform reports on this data, and have day-to-day operational information they need as well.
 This application aims to serve all those needs, as well as facilitate, wherever possible the general operations of the Diaper Bank themselves (eg. through using barcode readers, scale weighing, inventory audits).

 For a general overview of the application, please see the [Application Overview](https://github.com/rubyforgood/human-essentials/wiki/Application-Overview) wiki article.

 ### Origins

-This project took what we built for the [Portland Diaper Bank in 2016](https://github.com/rubyforgood/pdx_diaper) and turned it into a multitenant application, something that all diaper banks can use.
+This project took what we built for the [Portland Diaper Bank in 2016](https://github.com/rubyforgood/pdx_diaper) and turned it into a multitenant application, something that all essentials banks can use.
 We re-used models, code and other documentation where applicable as well as implemented new features and functionality requested by the prime stakeholder (PDXDB).
 We're super excited to have had Rachel Alston, the director of the Portland Diaper Bank, attending our event in 2017, providing guidance and giving us the best chance of success!

 ## Development